-Before you install Oracle Clusterware with Oracle Universal Installer (OUI), use the following checklist to ensure that you have all the information you will need during installation, and to ensure that you have completed all tasks that must be done before starting to install Oracle Clusterware.
+Before you install Oracle Clusterware, use the following checklist to ensure that you have all the information you will need during installation, and you have completed all tasks that must be done before starting to install Oracle Clusterware.
 Mark the check box for each task as you complete it, and write down the information needed, so that you can provide it during installation.

-☐ Shut Down Running Oracle Processes
+□ Shut Down Running Oracle Processes